dhervastest/dhervastest/_posts/2020-03-11-Robotics:-obstacle-avoidance.md

 Lately, we calculate the module and phase from this vector and done with the other vectors.

 # 5. Visual example
+This is the first version of my exercise, the problem is tha the car oscilates too much so I need to correct it on the next version:
 <div align="center">
 <pre>
 <iframe width="auto" height="315" src="https://www.youtube.com/embed/bNhEaRjoX08" frameborder="1" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>